Effective Heroin Detox Methods

-The symptoms caused by heroin withdrawal may be intense.
-However, you can’t die from heroin detox.
-It is important to remain hydrated to avoid complications involved with dehydration.
+The symptoms caused by heroin withdrawal may be intense and even cause severe complications.
+However, it is very rare to die from heroin detox.
+It is important to remain hydrated to alleviate withdrawal symptoms and avoid complications involved with dehydration.

-Seeking treatment following heroin detox is incredibly important.
+Seeking treatment and detox following addictive heroin use is incredibly important.
 However, many individuals are concerned with the cost of this treatment.
-In the following section, we’ll outline the cost of heroin addiction vs. treatment.
+In the following section, we’ll outline the cost of heroin addiction vs treatment.

 The cost of heroin addiction is incredibly high.
 Unfortunately, this cost isn’t always measured in monetary value.